albar965/littlenavmap-manual/src/en/ACKNOWLEDGMENTS.rst

 (`wolfinformatica.com <http://wolfinformatica.com>`__) for the Spanish
 translation.

-A thank you! to Andrea Deplano PVI, Italian virtual pilots for the Italian translation.
+A thank you! to Flavio Borgna and Andrea Deplano PVI, Italian virtual pilots for the Italian translation.

 Thanks to Alfredo alias *fred*, Josemi alias *aquileo* and Emilio alias